 Appearance After Initial Stain Application: 9

 – The Armstrong Clark in the Mahogany color had a very rich look on our IPE test deck.
-We applied one coat at the Mahogany color enhanced the natural colors of the IPE with a reddish brown color.
+We applied one coat at the Mahogany color to enhance the natural colors of the IPE with a reddish-brown color.
 The stain did not film on the surface but absorbed into the wood.

 Preventing UV Graying at 1 Year Mark: 8

-– We found the the Armstrong Clark in Mahogany out performed all other Hardwood deck stains when it comes to color retention on Ipe.
-Many of the stains we tested had lost the color within 8 months while the Armstrong still had a decent amount of color.
-See picture below for a sample board that we tested.
+– We found the Armstrong Clark in Mahogany outperformed all other Hardwood deck stains when it comes to color retention on Ipe.
+Many of the stains we tested had lost the color within 8 months while Armstrong still had a decent amount of color.
+See the picture below for a sample board that we tested.

 Wear/Tear and Peeling: 9

 – Armstrong Clark Hardwood stain did not peel on our test deck.
-A small amount of wearing was noticeable around the door.
+A small amount of wear was noticeable around the door.
 Armstrong penetrates very well into IPE wood.